 - How many homeless people have you walked away from without even looking at their face, during the last week?

-If you want to sell: have the question summarise the problem your product or service is solving
+If you want to sell – have the question summarize the problem your product or service is providing

 - Have you ever tried to book an Uber, and got frustrated because it’s on Surge?
 What if there was a solution?